bismuthfoundation/WalletServer/README.md

 # Usage

+** IMPORTANT **

+CURRENTLY BEING REWRITEN

+It now lives in a directory of its own and has its own config.

 ## Installation
 * requires python 3.6+ (async/await)
 * Copy the files over your regular node directory (needs some libs and config files from bismuth core)